 There are three types of targeted funding for Career Launch programs:

 - Career Launch development or expansion

 - Career Launch enrollment growth

 Gov. Jay Inslee launched Career Connect Washington (CCW) in 2017 to help young people gain valuable, real-life work experience while they study.
 This ensures students receive not only high-quality classroom instruction, but hands-on work experience that helps them start a career with employers looking to hire.
 Career Connect Washington brings together higher education, business and industry leaders, government and state agencies, labor leaders, community leaders and nonprofits, and regional leaders to find ways to better link education and work.
 The Legislature provided funding for Career Connect Washington during the 2019 legislative session.

 Anyone!
 Programs will prepare people of all ages and all backgrounds to enter the workforce.
 The Career Launch endorsement is an added designation showing that program is specially able to train students at the start of their working careers.

 Community and technical colleges can get involved in Career Connect Washington by receiving program-level Career Launch endorsements, or by partnering with regional networks intended to coordinate community efforts toward career connected learning.
 Regional networks are organized through the Employment Security Department.

 To receive the Career Launch endorsement, you will need to complete the Career Launch Endorsement Review (CLER) application.
-The application will be available on the website in late July.
 Learn more about Career Launch endorsements.

 Registered apprenticeships are automatically considered Career Launch programs and do not need to apply for the endorsement.